deepcausality-rs/fluvio-examples/README.md

 * Fluvio as message bus and in-flight compute system.

-The careful reader may have noticed that this system amounts to an event based back-testing facility and that is exactly what we're demonstrating in this project.
+The careful reader may have noticed that this system amounts to an event based back-testing facility and that is exactly what's demonstrated in this project.

 ## 📚 Docs